-Peer Critiques are conducted for each of the projects listed above and contribute to the total points that can be earned for each project.
+Peer critiques with comment sheets are conducted for each of the projects listed above and contribute to your final grade.
 It is important to be present in class on the day peer critiques take place.
-Arrangements to make up these points can only be arranged if you notify your instructor of your absence 48 hours before critique takes place, or occasionally in the case of severe illness.
+You may only make up these points if you have made arrangements ahead of time.
+See absence and late work policies below.

-You are required to post on the class blog on a regular basis, usually at the beginning and end of each project.
+You are required to post on the class blog on a regular basis.
 Engaging in communication and self-reflection using this resource encourages critical analysis of your creative work.
 It also requires students to gain an understanding of the technical and creative components required for making websites and personal web portfolios using WordPress.

 Before a blog post is due, your instructor will post a prompt on this website (see Blog Prompts).
 You should use these prompts to inspire your response.
 Due dates for blog posts are also listed on the class schedule.

-The class design blog is meant to enhance discussion and facilitate learning.
+The class blog is meant to enhance discussion and facilitate learning.
 Read posts by your classmates.
 Blog posts are due before class starts.
-Students may be called at random to share their examples during class discussions.
+Students may be called to share their examples during class discussions.